RAF Fighter Command: Cold War years

 In the aftermath of World War II, the role of Fighter Command was still to protect the UK from air attack.
 Only the threat had changed, from Germany to the Soviet Union.
-The Cold War saw the threat of Soviet bombers attacking the United Kingdom loom large.
+The Cold War saw the possibility of Soviet Air Forces bombers attacking the UK.
 A Canadian fighter wing, No. 1 Wing, arrived at RAF North Luffenham in late 1951 to bolster NATO's strength, and was in a position to assist Fighter Command until it relocated to bases in France and West Germany in 1954–55.
-After 1949, those Soviet bombers could be carrying nuclear weapons, and so intercepting them was crucial if the United Kingdom was to be saved during a war.
-A long succession of fighter aircraft saw service with Fighter Command during the 1950s and 1960s.
-Particularly notable types were the Gloster Meteor, Hawker Hunter, Gloster Javelin and the English Electric Lightning.
+After 1949, those Soviet bombers could be carrying nuclear weapons, and so intercepting them was crucial if the UK was to be saved during a war.
+A long succession of fighter aircraft saw service with Fighter Command during the 1950s and 1960s, including the Gloster Meteor, Hawker Hunter, Gloster Javelin and English Electric Lightning.

-The Lightning was the only purely British supersonic aircraft to enter service.
-That was due to a disastrous defence review in 1957.
-During the mid-1950s, the performance of the new surface to air missiles was improving at an enormous rate.
-Duncan Sandys, the Minister of Defence at the time needed to find cuts in the British defence budget, since the UK was in serious danger of being bankrupted by its defence spending.
-The rate of improvement of surface to air missiles seemed to indicate that they would soon be able to shoot any manned aircraft out of the sky.
-Consequently, in an infamous statement in the 1957 Defence White Paper the Sandys review declared that manned aircraft were obsolescent and would soon become obsolete.
+The Lightning was the only purely British supersonic aircraft to enter service, owing to a defence review in 1957.
+During the mid-1950s, the performance of the new surface-to-air missiles was improving quickly.
+Duncan Sandys, the Minister of Defence at the time, needed to find cuts in the British defence budget since the UK was in serious danger of being bankrupted by its defence spending.
+The rate of improvement of surface-to-air missiles seemed to indicate that they would soon be able to shoot down any manned aircraft.
+Consequently, in the 1957 Defence White Paper, the Sandys review declared that manned aircraft were obsolescent and would soon become obsolete.
 All programmes for manned aircraft that were not too far along were cancelled.
-The Lightning was the only one of a number of new supersonic aircraft that was too far along to cancel.
-That decision, combined with the increasing costs of developing aircraft crippled the British aircraft industry and made Fighter Command and the RAF reliant on foreign or jointly developed aircraft.

 In 1961, RAF Fighter Command was assigned to NATO's air defence system.
-On 1 May, Air Officer Commanding in Chief, Fighter Command, Air Marshal Sir Hector McGregor assumed the additional title of Commander United Kingdom Air Defence Region.
+On 1 May, Air Officer Commanding in Chief, Fighter Command, Air Marshal Sir Hector McGregor, assumed the additional title of Commander United Kingdom Air Defence Region.
 The ADR itself stretched some hundreds of miles to the north, west and south of the country and almost to the continental coastline in the east.

 In organisational terms, Nos 11 (14 July 1936 – 31 December 1960, 1 January 1961 - 1 April 1963) and 12 Groups (1 April 1937 – 31 March 1963) continued in almost unbroken service until 1963.
 No.13 Group (15 March 1939 – 20 May 1946) was reformed on 16 May 1955 and then disbanded 31 December 1961 at RAF Ouston (becoming 11 Group).
 From 1 April 1963 three sectors, No. 11 Sector RAF; No. 12 Sector RAF; and No. 13 Sector RAF were maintained.
 13 Sector disbanded by amalgamation with No. 11 Sector on 17 March 1965.